 I’m not talking about eating peanuts if you have a diagnosed peanut allergy.
-I’m not trying to kill people here!
+I’m not trying to kill people!

-I’m talking about all of those various little “sensitivities” that people say are stopping them from eating specific foods.
+I’m talking about all of those various little “sensitivities” that are scaring people away from eating entire food categories.

 Open up your body and mind and diversify your microbiome.